Parik27/V.Rainbomizer/README.md

 - :helicopter: **Traffic Randomizer** - Randomizes cars that spawn in traffic.
 - :blue_car: **Mission Vehicle Randomizer** - Randomizes vehicles you are given in missions, making sure that the vehicle you're given is usable for that mission.
-- :rainbow: **Colour Randomizer** - Randomizes colours of various in-game elements, including cars, the HUD and more.
+- :rainbow: **Colour Randomizer** - Randomizes colours of various in-game elements, including cars, the HUD, and more.
 - :page_with_curl: **Mission Randomizer** - Randomizes order of missions in-game.
 Upon completion of a mission, the game progresses as if you completed the original mission.
 - :gun: **Weapon Randomizer** - Randomizes weapons given to the enemies.
-- :sound: **Sounds Randomizer** - Randomizes dialogues and sound effects played in-game.
+- :sound: **Sounds Randomizer** - Randomizes dialogue and sound effects played in-game.
 - :movie_camera: **Cutscene Randomizer** - Randomizes models used in motion-captured cutscenes.
-- :walking: **Ped Randomizer** - Randomizes all ambient, mission and cutscene peds.
+- :walking: **Ped Randomizer** - Randomizes all ambient, mission, and cutscene peds.
 - :video_game: **Player Randomizer** - Randomizes the player model into a different ped model.
 - :star2: **Player Special Ability Randomizer** - With Player Randomizer enabled, this feature randomizes the player's special ability.
 - :cloud_with_rain: **Timecycle and Weather Randomizer** - Randomizes the look of the game by randomizing weather elements and sky colour.
 - :tractor: **Handling Randomizer** - Randomizes the handling of all vehicles.
 - :rocket: **Weapon Stats Randomizer** - Randomizes weapon stats such as fire rate, range, etc. of all weapons.
-- :oncoming_police_car: **Dispatch Randomizer** - Randomizes all dispatched police cars, ambulances, helicopters and boats.
+- :oncoming_police_car: **Dispatch Randomizer** - Randomizes all dispatched police cars, ambulances, helicopters, and boats.

 <span id="installation"></span>
 ## Installation

 Rainbomizer requires an **ASI-Loader** to function.
 It works with **all** versions of the game.
 Additionally, you require **ScriptHook** for certain features.

-1. Install **ScriptHook** (includes an ASI Loader) from [here](http://www.dev-c.com/gtav/scripthookv/)
+1. Install **ScriptHook** (includes an ASI Loader) from [here](http://www.dev-c.com/gtav/scripthookv)
-2. Download Rainbomizer from [Releases](https://github.com/Parik27/IV.EFLC.Rainbomizer/releases) and **extract the archive** to the root directory of GTA V.
+2. Download Rainbomizer from [Releases](https://github.com/Parik27/V.Rainbomizer/releases) and **extract the archive** to the root directory of GTA V.

 ## Configuration